A Rich Set of Data Analytic and AI Tools for Geoscience

 Families of Attributes

-Attributes differ in their relative contribution to information (energy) in a given volume.
-In Paradise, Principal Component Analysis (PCA) is employed to identify those attributes that have the greatest contribution to the data and quantify the relative contribution of each attribute to a volume.
-Using an Eigen spectrum chart, the relative contribution is easily seen both graphically and numerically, taking the guesswork out of selecting the right attributes for the region.
+Seismic attributes differ in their relative contribution to information (energy) in a given volume.
+In Paradise, Principal Component Analysis (PCA) is used to identify those attributes that are the most prominent and quantify their relative contribution to a volume.
+Using an Eigen spectrum chart, the relative contribution is presented both graphically and numerically, taking the guesswork out of selecting the right attributes seismic interpretation.

 Interactive 2D Colormap

 Paradise is the only software product in the industry with a 2D Colormap representing neuron classifications of attributes.
-The 2D Colormap is used interactively with the Paradise Universal Viewer to select and isolate specific neurons which have classified a set of seismic attributes according to where data is concentrated.
-The Paradise 2D Colormap focuses on specific anomalies, discovering geologic features, stratigraphic features, high pore pressure, or direct hydrocarbons indicators (DHI’s).
+The 2D Colormap is used with the Paradise Universal Viewer to select and isolate specific neurons that have classified multiple seismic attributes from the SOM process.
+The 2D Colormap enables the seismic interpretation of neuron-identified geologic features and their geometries while providing the relative contribution of each seismic attribute per neuron.

-The blending of attributes in an RGB display can greatly enhance the visibility of geologic features within the seismic data.
-The RGB Blending application is a 3D visualization tool that combines three separate attribute volumes into a single volume for interpretation.
-When applied to seismic data RGB blending or co-rendering can highlight geologic and geophysical features, thus improving interpretability.
+The blending of attributes in an RGB display can dramatically enhance the visibility of geologic features within the seismic data.
+The Color Blending application is a 3D visualization tool that co-renders three separate attribute volumes (e.g., three spectral decomposition volumes) into a single volume for enhanced seismic interpretation.
+When applied to seismic data, Color Blending or co-rendering can highlight geologic and geophysical features, thereby improving interpretability..